ICMOL/PineBioML/README.md

 Please skip this step, if you have python 3.9+ installed in your PC.

-### 2. Install Dependencies and Execute the Scripts
+### 2. Install dependencies and execute the scripts
 Step 1.
 Download our scripts from Release

     https://github.com/ICMOL/undetermined/releases